nashville-software-school/bangazon-inc/book-2-mvc/chapters/ASPNET_INTRO.md

 ## Exercise

-Create an Owners controller and implement the `Index` and `Details` methods.
-When viewing the details page of an owner, list all the dogs for that owner.
-Afterwards, go into the `Shared` folder in the `_Layout.cshtml` file.
+1. Create an `OwnerRepository` and an `OwnersController` file and implement the `Index` and `Details` methods.
+1. Go into the `Shared` folder in the `_Layout.cshtml` file.
 Add links for "Walkers" and "Owners" in the navbar.
 If you finish, try changing the views and the styling to your liking.
+1. **Challenge**: When viewing the details page of an owner, list all the dogs for that owner as well.